QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 But here the point is to compute :math:`\pi`, which we can do by :math:`\pi = A / r^2`.

-Summary: If we can estimate the area of the unit circle, then dividing by :math:`r^2 = (1/2)^2 = 1/4` gives an estimate of :math:`\pi`.
+Summary: If we can estimate the area of a circle with diameter 1, then dividing by :math:`r^2 = (1/2)^2 = 1/4` gives an estimate of :math:`\pi`.

-We estimate the area by sampling bivariate uniforms and looking at the fraction that falls into the unit circle
+We estimate the area by sampling bivariate uniforms and looking at the fraction that falls into the circle.

 .. code-block:: python3